 Service members can also get $100,000 in coverage for a spouse for as little as $54 a year if he or she is under age 35 (more for older spouses).
 See the Department of Veterans Affairs site for more information.

 The law allows service members to maintain legal residence in one state even if they are stationed in another.
 So if your legal residence (also called domicile) is a state that has no income tax, you can be shielded from taxes if you move to another state while on active duty.

 A spouse who has the same domicile as a service member can also maintain that legal residency if the couple moves to a new state under military orders.

 The Servicemembers Civil Relief Act provides special legal benefits for service members, including an interest-rate cap of 6% on any loans you took out before you were called to active duty.
 This cap is especially helpful for members of the Reserves who are called to active duty and have to take a pay cut when they leave their regular jobs.

 You have to apply to the lender for this benefit, which is intended to help you if your ability to pay is affected by military service.
 The law also gives you the right to terminate an apartment lease if you have orders for a permanent change of station or are deployed to a new location for 90 days or more.
 The Armed Forces Legal Assistance Office can help with these requests.

 No-Money Down Mortgages

-Members of the military have access to Veterans Administration loans, which let you get a house with no money down (and no private mortgage insurance).
-See the Veterans Administration site for more information.
+Members of the military have access to VA Loans, which let you get a house with no money down (and no private mortgage insurance).
+See the Department of Veterans Affairs for more information.
 However, if you put little or no money down, you could end up being upside down on your home if prices drop and you have to move.